entropicalabs/openqaoa-website/docs/error-mitigation/spam-twirling.md

 #### Subroutine: Bit Flip Averaging (BFA) technique

 1. Divide the total number of shots into $n$ batches and for each batch choose a set of qubits to be flipped.
 Note that since we usually don’t have a very accurate model of the noise and to keep it general, we choose the qubits within each batch uniformly at random.
-2. The bit flip before the measurement can be done by applying an X gate, absorbing the X gate into the last layer of RX rotations or propagating it to the front (and then absorbing it into the initial |+> state).
+2. The bit flip before the measurement can be done by applying an X gate, absorbing the X gate into the last layer of RX rotations or propagating it to the front.
-3. The bit flip after the measurement is performed by applying a classical `not` to the outcome bitstring, which is implemented as changing the keys in the count dictionary.
+3. The bit flip after the measurement is performed by applying a classical `not` to the outcome bitstring, which is implemented by negating all the preselected bits in the bitstring in the entire count dictionary.
-4. Combine the negated counts from all batches into a single count dictionary which is then used for calculating the calibration factors or estimating the expectation values.
+4. Combine the statistics of all the negated/flipped bitstrings from all batches into a single dictionary which is then used for calculating the calibration factors or estimating the expectation values.

 Let's look at a simple example of a 2-qubit system for which the QAOA circuit is:
 ![circuit_original](/img/spam_twirling_circuit_0.png)